fiberseq/fiberseq.github.io/src/quick-start.md

 **ft predict-m6a** does not include a model for ONT data; however, you can use software, such as [Dorado](https://github.com/nanoporetech/dorado), to add CpG and m6A to your ONT BAM file.

+### Alignment and phasing

+You can either use [Dorado](https://github.com/nanoporetech/dorado) to align your ONT data or use a tool like [minimap2](https://github.com/lh3/minimap2) to align your data.
+If you do use `minimap2` be sure to include the flag `-y` to preserve the CpG and m6A information in the output BAM file.

+If you do want to do phasing we recommend using [WhatsHap](https://whatshap.readthedocs.io/en/latest/) for phasing ONT data.
+Please see their documentation for more information.

+### Filtering m6A calls

 If you do use Dorado you must then filter the m6A calls with [modkit](https://github.com/nanoporetech/modkit) using a tenth percentile cutoff for each flow-cell independently.
 This is the only way to get good m6A calls in our experience, and using any hard ML threshold will not hold between flow-cells.
 Here is an example command:

 ```bash